A discontinuous Galerkin approach for atmospheric flows with implicit condensation: Discretisation

 Finally, we note that for the case of the moist equations without rain, i.e., without any explicit phase changes, no artificial diffusion was found to be necessary for stability of the method.
 We therefore only add diffusion for the examples with rain.

-\begin{remark}[Loss of higher-order convergence] By adding the artificial diffusion term \eqref{eqn.sip-diffusion} to our system, we are solving the original problem including a perturbation of order $\mathcal{O}(h)$.
-As a result, we cannot expect high order convergence of the DG method, even if higher-order elements are used. \end{remark}
+\begin{rmk}[Loss of higher-order convergence] By adding the artificial diffusion term \eqref{eqn.sip-diffusion} to our system, we are solving the original problem including a perturbation of order $\mathcal{O}(h)$.
+As a result, we cannot expect high order convergence of the DG method, even if higher-order elements are used.
+For a fixed artificial viscosity (independent of $h$), we expect convergence to the exact solution of the perturbed system with the given fixed viscosity, but not towards the solution of the Euler equations (no viscosity) under consideration here. \end{rmk}